We provide a wide array of Surgical Procedures in our office.

 - A follow up call from the doctor once the surgery has been completed and your pet has recovered from the anesthesia.

-In preparation of your pet's surgery, it is best not to give any food 12 hours prior to admittance.
-Please also remember to pick up the water dish before retiring for the night.
+In preparation of your pet's surgery, it is best not to give any food 12 hours prior to admittance, water is OK and we do not want you to restrict water.

 Our goal is to discharge patients on